pratikshyadash2410/Laptop-price-analysis/README.md

 - Brand positioning emerged as a key driver of laptop pricing, with premium manufacturers consistently commanding higher price points.
 - Pricing patterns varied significantly across laptop categories, reflecting differences in performance and market positioning.
 - Hardware specifications, particularly CPU and GPU configurations, demonstrated a strong influence on overall device value.
-- Premium display features such as Touchscreen, Retina Display, and IPS Panels are generally associated with higher-priced devices.
+- Premium display features such as Touchscreen, Retina Display and IPS Panels are generally associated with higher-priced devices.
 - Storage configurations and screen resolutions contribute meaningfully to price variation across laptops.
 - The Linear Regression model achieved an R² score of 0.77, indicating a strong relationship between laptop specifications and price.
 - Actual versus predicted price comparisons demonstrated the model's capability to estimate laptop prices with reasonable accuracy.